HACCP Audit Preparation: What Every Business Needs to Know

 FAQs About HACCP Audit

-What is the purpose of a HACCP audit?
+What is an HACCP audit?

-How often do HACCP audits occur?
+How often should HACCP be audited?